Cart 0

 RaisING The Roof

-Just like our students and the crops that we harvest, The Roof of Africa School is growing!
-We need some helping hands and would love for you to help us on our way.
+Just like our students and the crops we harvest, The Roof of Africa School is growing!
+We need some helping hands and would love for you to join us.

 We hope you can help us raise the roof, one brick at a time.